janschultecom/20181025-strongly-typed-martini/README.md

 **** RESULT: SAFE **************************************************************
 ```

 **If you see this, you are good to go 🙌 !** You don't have to do anything else!
-See you at the workshop!

-# Alternative installation
+Everything else will be explained at the workshop.
+See you there!

-## Install Liquid Haskell
+## Install liquid haskell locally

 Requirements: